yanick/blog_entries/moosex-storage-with-roles/README.md

 The usual way to deserialize objects with `MooseX::Storage` is to call the `unpack` (or `thaw`, or `load`) method of the target's class.
-For example, assuming we have the class C<SpaceCowboy>:
+For example, assuming we have the class `SpaceCowboy`:

 ```perl